HMT: A Hardware-Centric Hybrid Bonsai Merkle Tree Algorithm for High-Performance Authentication: Constraints of Relaxing Updates Our Solution

-Although the lazy integrity check/update is a superior technique over the eager update in terms of performance, its non-deterministic nature during run-time makes it unappealing for a real-time embedded system.
-Since the lazy update requires the use of a write-back cache, there is a possibility that each verification might cause multiple evictions from the cache and each of these evictions will cause a write-back if the evicted blocks are dirty.
-Since it is a recursive process, there will be additional verification during these write-backs that might trigger yet more dirty evictions and hence more write-backs.
-In the worst-case, these recursive chains can go on until all the dirty blocks are evicted from the cache, therefore potentially inducing unbounded latency, which is detrimental to achieving real-time computing performance.
+The lazy update propagation has the potential to provide better throughput over the eager update in terms of write performance.
+However, its possible run-time randomness makes it unappealing for a real-time embedded system.
+Due to the mandatory inclusion of a write-back cache, in the worst case, every authentication request might result in several evictions from the cache.
+In case of dirty eviction, each of these evicted blocks will yield a write-back respectively.
+However, the nodes need to propagate their updates to the parent/grandparents before the write-back process is complete.
+Since the update algorithm is recursive in nature, the potential extra verification during these updates might cause even more dirty evictions and as a consequence more write-backs and updates.
+The worst-case scenario might see all these recursive chains to go on until all the dirty nodes are evicted from the cache, therefore potentially inducing unbounded increase in latency, which is detrimental to real-time computing performance.